-PROTECTED CLASS NONDISCRIMINATION AND POLICY PROCEDURES NONDISCRIMINATION STATEMENT

-Paul Mitchell The School Atlanta ("School") is committed to providing a workplace and educational environment, as well as other benefits, programs, and activities, that are free from discrimination and harassment based on a protected characteristic and retaliation for engaging in a protected activity.
+PROTECTED CLASS NONDISCRIMINATION AND POLICY PROCEDURES NONDISCRIMINATION STATEMENT characteristic and retaliation for engaging in a protected activity.
 The School values and upholds the equal dignity of all members of its community and strives to balance the rights of the parties in the Grievance Process during what can be a difficult time for all involved.